joeldom/joeldom/README.md

 ### Hello!

 I am Joel, a software developer with a focus on the UI/x Front-end design.
-In my recent past Ifocused on Human Centered Design principles while creating app and systems.
+In my recent past I focused on Human Centered Design principles while creating app and systems designs.
 I love visualizing data & organizing content to add context and clarity with beautiful colors and typography.
+I have a passion for pixel and color accurracy along with a post-modern geometric aesthetic.

+I've worked in both corporate and private design teams and try to bring a simple and honest viewpoint when tackling design problems.
+I aim to have those around me feel part of the process and elevate attitudes when projects get complex and there are tons of details to consider.

 <!--
 https://www.linkedin.com/in/joel-dombek-6b056828/